407-610-2417

 To show your credibility and E-E-A-T, try these best practices:

-• Use the author property within the Article or BlogPosting schema to provide structured author data.
+• Use the author property within the Article or BlogPosting schema to provide structured author data

-• Share firsthand experience and write thought leadership content that shows both expertise and depth.
+• Share firsthand experience and write thought leadership content that shows both expertise and depth

 All of these strategies will help your brand appear more credible online.
-What’s more, you’ll be able to improve your SEO ROI over time, thanks to the extra search engine visibility your website’s gonna get.
+What’s more, you’ll be able to improve your SEO ROI over time, thanks to the extra search visibility your website’s gonna get.

 7. Use Multimedia and Rich Content